Dry Needling – The Unlicensed and Unregulated Practice of Acupuncture in Massachusetts

 The ASM continues to help push two important bills through the house and senate.
 The bills are critical to the acupuncture profession, for both practitioners and patients.
 One is related to the issue of dry needling and the other is an acupuncture/insurance bill which can be found on the Acupuncture Insurance Legislation tab to the right.

 What It Is: An Act Relative to Safer Treatment for Pain S1402 and An Act Relative to Dry Needling H2273 (the same bills with different names).

-What It Does: Ensures patients receive the best qualified care by establishing clear didactic and clinical criteria for practice of dry needling for any provider who is not a licensed acupuncturist, MD or DO in the Commonwealth.
+What It Does: Ensures patients receive the best qualified care by codifying into law specific and clear didactic and clinical criteria for practice of dry needling for any provider who is not a licensed acupuncturist, MD or DO in the Commonwealth.

-Please Participate: For July 2021 email or call the specific Joint Committee heads that are reviewing and making recommendations on whether or not these bills are passed.
-We simply ask that you email or call the individuals that are reviewing these bills and making recommendations on whether or not they are passed.
-Instructions for Legislation Relative to Dry Needling (PDF download)
+Please Participate: At various times we ask for your help to contact the specific Joint Committee heads that are reviewing and making recommendations on whether or not these bills are passed.
+We simply ask that you email or call the individuals that are reviewing these bills and we provide all the instructions.
+Instructions for Legislation Relative to Dry Needling (older PDF download)

 Older Dry Needling Legislative Data